 MANUFACTURING ENERGY SANKEY DIAGRAMS

-Manufacturing energy Sankey diagrams map the flow of energy supply, demand, and losses in the U.S. manufacturing sector using data from the AMO Manufacturing Energy and Carbon Footprints for 2010.
+Manufacturing energy Sankey diagrams map the flow of energy supply, demand, and losses in the U.S. manufacturing sector using data from the AMO Manufacturing Energy and Carbon Footprints for 2010 and 2014.
 The Sankey diagrams complement the Footprints by graphically presenting weighted energy flow lines.
 The energy pathway—from primary sources (fuel, steam, and electricity) to facility end use—is shown in a single image, including the energy that is applied to produce products and the combined energy losses.
-The Sankey diagrams rely on energy data from the EIA Manufacturing Energy Consumption Survey data for 2010.
+The Sankey diagrams rely on energy data from the EIA Manufacturing Energy Consumption Survey data for 2010 and 2014.

 Users can pan, zoom, and customize the display to explore the flow of energy use or compare energy consumption across manufacturing subsectors.
 Selected images can be saved for export.